New York's 100th State Assembly district

 New York's 100th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Paula Kay since 2025, succeeding Aileen Gunther.
 In 2024, she announced she would not seek re-election.

 Geography

-District 100 consists of a majority of Sullivan County and a portion of northern Orange County.
+District 100 consists of a majority of Sullivan County, including the towns of Fallsburg, Liberty, Monticello, Rock Hill and Wurtsboro, and the city of Middletown in Orange County.

 The district overlaps New York's 18th and 19th congressional districts, as well as the 42nd and 51st district of the New York State Senate.

+2010s

+District 100 consists of a majority of Sullivan County, including the towns of Fallsburg, Liberty, Livingston Manor, Monticello, Rock Hill and Wurtsboro, and the city of Middletown in Orange County.